Nexmo/nexmo-developer/_documentation/messages/code-snippets/whatsapp/send-image.md

 title: Send an Image Message
 ---

-# Send a WhatsApp Image Message
+# Send an Image Message

 In this code snippet you will see how to send a WhatsApp image message using the Messages API.